 On March 24th, the Iowa state House passed HF 394, which would affect background check policies for “transportation network companies, ” also known as ride-sharing companies.
 The bill would require prospective drivers to apply for a driving position and be subject to a local and national criminal background check.
-The ride-sharing company would be required to search the national sex offender registry database and review a “driving history research report” on the applicant.
-The bill would require a ride-sharing company to disqualify driver applicants who, among other things:
+The ride-sharing company would be required to search the national sex offender registry database and review a “driving history research report” on the candidate.
+The bill would require a ride-sharing company to disqualify driver candidates who, among other things:

 - Have had more than three moving violations in the prior three-year period;

 - Have been convicted in the prior seven-year period of any crime involving fraud, a sexual offense, theft, or an act of violence;

 - Is registered on the national sex offender registry database; or

 - Is not at least nineteen years of age.